rstan-dev/pp4-yoomoov/README.md

 ## PROJECT DESIGN

   ### Agile Approach
-  From the start the project was managed using GitHub Projects, using an agile approach.
+  From the start the project was managed using [GitHub Projects (View Here)](https://github.com/users/rstan-dev/projects/6), using an agile approach.
   - The project goals were broken into epics, which were broken into user stories with accceptance criteria and individual tasks.
   - Each user story was allocated a certain number of story points based on a rough estimation of time to comeplete the work.
   - This allowed me to create a roadmap with milestone and target dates.